glutanimate/PDFMtEd/README.md

 The oldest and most common tag system is the [PDF Info dictionary][1].
 This is the metadata system CLI tools like `pdfinfo` or the `Properties` dialog of various GNOME applications parse.

-PDF editors like Adobe Acrobat also use the more recent [XMP metadata format][2].
+PDF editors like Adobe Acrobat additionally use the more recent [XMP metadata format][2].

 To avert confusion and ensure consistency across different PDF handlers it is important to keep these two metadata systems synchronized.
 That's why each field in PDFMtEd Editor's user interface controls two separate metadata tags: